Buttermilk Banana Bread

 - 6 tablespoons butter

 - 5 tablespoons milk

 - 1 cup chopped pecans

-To make optional topping, melt the butter in sauce pan, then add the sugar and milk.
+- To make the optional topping, melt the butter in a saucepan, then add the sugar and milk.

 Adapted from The White Oak Restaurant on Buffalo Lake.